manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

 gaps in communication were viewed as central to the point of failure.
 But one must wonder, if the problem manifested in software, why wasn't more attention placed there?

-To rehash, one system provided quantities of linear momentum as pound seconds (lbf s) for another system expecting Newton seconds (N s).
-The receiving system's API, consisting of a data format, failed to model the quantities type-safely, instead the API accepted raw numeric data.
+To rehash, one system provided quantities of linear momentum as pound-seconds (lbf s) for another system expecting newton-seconds (N s).
+The receiving system's API, consisting of a data format, failed to model the quantities type-safely.
+Instead, the API accepted raw numeric data.
 A simplified illustration:
 ```java
 /**
  * Position the orbiter for optimal trajectory.
 Don't mess this up!